Eddie Rosario Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 10 K/9, the third-best in the league.
+- The 10 strikeouts per nine innings compiled by the Reds pitching staff ranks fifth in the league.

-- The Reds have the 18th-ranked team ERA across all MLB pitching staffs (4.62).
+- The Reds have a 4.86 team ERA that ranks 19th across all league pitching staffs.

-- Reds pitchers combine to surrender the third-fewest home runs in baseball (six total, 0.8 per game).
+- Reds pitchers combine to surrender nine home runs (0.9 per game), the sixth-fewest in baseball.

-- Ashcraft (1-0) gets the starting nod for the Reds, his second this season.
+- The Reds will send Greene (0-0) to the mound to make his third start of the season.

-- His most recent appearance came out of the bullpen on Sunday when the righty threw 2/3 innings against the Philadelphia Phillies while allowing hits.
+- In his most recent appearance -- in relief on Tuesday -- the right-hander threw 2/3 innings against the Atlanta Braves while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.